wangyangjun/wangyangjun.github.io/mds/stream-bench.md

 ## StreamBench: Stream Processing Systems Benchmark
 ---
 ### Introduction
-**Big Data** has three dimensions **volumn**, **velocity** and **variety**.
-MapReduce and Spark solve **volumn** very well.
-The speed of data generation and the requirement of stream data processing increase dramatically.
-Currently there are several streaming processing systems trying to solve the **velocity** of Big Data and are widely adopted, such as Storm, Spark Streaming, IBM InfoSphere Streams, and Flink.

-In this blog, we introduce StreamBench, a benchmark framework to facilitate performance comparisons of stream processing systems.
-A common API component and a core set of workloads are defined.
-We implement the common API and run benchmarks for three widely used open source stream processing systems: Apache Storm, Flink, and Spark Streaming.
+As stream processing systems are widely used in IT industry and there is no good benchmark tool for stream processing systems, we developed one to facilitate performance comparisons: Apache Storm, Apache Flink and Apache Spark Streaming.
 A key feature of the StreamBench framework is that it is extensible -- it supports easy definition of new workloads, in addition to making it easy to benchmark new stream processing systems.

+Storm 0.10.0, and Flink 0.10.1 show sub-second latencies with Storm having the lowest 99th percentile latency.
+Flink achieves much better throughput than Storm.
+Spark streaming 1.5.1 supports high throughputs, but at a relatively higher latency.

+This project is my master [thesis](./master_thesis.pdf) project in Aalto university.
+The source code could be found in this [repository](https://github.com/wangyangjun/StreamBench).

+### Benchmark Design

-### Architecture
+#### Architecture
 The main component of StreamBench is a Java program consuming data from partitioned kafka topic and executing workloads on stream processing cluster.
 The architecture of StreamBench is shown as following figure.
-The core of the architecture is StreamBench API which contains several states of stream and a set of stream processing APIs that are very similar to Flink’s computational model.
+The core of the architecture is StreamBench API which contains a set of common stream processing APIs.
 For example, API mapToPair maps a normal data stream to a keyed data stream, and API filter is a method with a parameter of boolean function and evaluates this boolean function for each element and retains those for which the function returns true.

 ![Alt Text](images/benchmark_architecture.png)